mim_c Trainee Program

 -Development of microbiome focused therapeutics

-• Our next Trainee Program meeting will be held on March 26th, 4-5pm in the mim_c offices.
-We will hear research talks from Monica Tschang and Alyssa Easton.
-Trainees, we hope you will join us for this second round of presentations!
+• Our next mim_c Trainee Program meeting will be held December 13th, 12-1p on the UW main campus.
+Lindsey Williams will be our presentation host.
 Please contact Kyle Asfahl for more information and to RSVP.

 • Applications for the mim_c Trainee Program Awards are accepted each Fall.
 Applications are reviewed by a committee consisting of faculty at UW and affiliated institutions.
 Award results are announced in January of the following year.
 Subscribe to our mailing list below to receive award cycle updates in the Fall quarter.